Esperanza Spalding: Personal life

 During her time as a student at Berklee she began dating fellow student and jazz trumpeter Christian Scott.
 They were in a relationship for four years.
 In a 2016 interview, Spalding stated she had residences in Brooklyn, New York, and Hillsboro, Oregon, the latter being where her family resides.
 She is a practitioner of the Soka Gakkai International (SGI) tradition of Nichiren Buddhism.

-Philanthropy
+Philanthropy and social justice

 During her 2012 tour, Spalding donated a portion of proceeds from merchandise sales to the non-profit organization Free the Slaves.
 The organization, based in Washington, D.C., works to combat human trafficking around the world.
 In 2013, she performed a benefit for the American Music Program Pacific Crest Jazz Orchestra, a music program founded by her mentor, Thara Memory.

 On September 4, 2018, Spalding performed a benefit for Bienestar, a local housing and outreach non-profit based in Hillsboro, Oregon.
 Several weeks later, she appeared with Herbie Hancock at the Lions of Justice Festival, sponsored by Soka Gakkai International, to support the respect and dignified treatment of all people.

 Spalding also is an advocate for parks and open spaces, and is a supporter of The Trust for Public Land.

+Departure from Harvard

+In November 2022, Spalding announced via email to department members that she would be resigning from her position.
+She cited a lack of motivation amongst Harvard administrators to incorporate her changes to the curriculums she taught, as well as their unwillingness to redistribute some of its subjugated land to create a safe space for artists of color.